Take a virtual tour of the beautiful WSU Pullman campus.

 Want to know how other Cougs get involved?
 Read personal stories about leadership, engagement and event participation from Cougs just like you.

 Studies show that students who live on campus have higher GPAs than students who don’t.
-We care about your success, and that’s why we require freshman to live on campus.*
+We care about your success, and that’s why we require first-year students to live on campus.*

 *Some exceptions apply